Stomach Cancer

 (2) Abdominal ultrasound and computer tomography (CT) scan:

-These examinations help diagnose the stage of stomach cancer and the sign of spread accurately.
+These examinations help looking at the size of cancer and how far the cancer has spread (cancer stage).

 7